Frans Lebu Raya

 Frans Lebu Raya (18 May 1960 – 19 December 2021) was an Indonesian politician who was the 8th Governor of East Nusa Tenggara between 2008 and 2018.

 Early life

-Raya was born on 18 May 1960 in Watoone village, a small village located on the island of Adonara in East Nusa Tenggara.
+Raya was born on 18 May 1960 in Watoone village, a small village located on the island of Adonara in East Flores Regency, East Nusa Tenggara.
 He was the second son of a local peasant couple, Paulus Ola Samon and Ina Maria Wae Peka.
 Raya entered a local elementary school at his village at the age of four years old and completed his education at the elementary school in 1971 at the age of eleven.

 Raya continued to pursue his education at the Palugodam Junior High School, a high school owned by Indonesian Democratic Party-linked political activist, Thomas Sili Mado Lamabelawa.
 The school was located ten kilometres away from his home village and Raya had to travel by foot alongside his friends.
 Raya ended his studies there three years later in 1974 and went to Kupang to study at the Kupang Higher Gymnasium until 1977.